 The Institute of Islamic Studies (IIS) is proud to announce a new research project that will explore Muslim families’ experiences with the child welfare system in Ontario.
 This project will be housed under the IIS’ Structural Islamophobia Research Lab (SIRL).

-This research project, furthermore, confronts the necessity of tracking and maintaining empirical data on Muslim children in care.
-As a result, the aim of this new research focus is to use quantitative methods to develop an archive of disaggregated data on Muslim children in care to determine if they are overrepresented in Ontario’s child welfare system and how long they tend to stay in care in order to develop policy recommendations that better serve Muslim children, families, and communities.
+This research project, furthermore, confronts the necessity of tracking and maintaining empirical data on Muslim children and families who come into contact with child welfare, including children and youth who are placed in out-of-home care.
+As a result, the aim of this new research focus is to also use quantitative methods to document how many Muslim children, youth, and families experience child welfare involvement to determine whether and how they are overrepresented in Ontario’s child welfare system, the circumstances and nature of their involvement, and their trajectories through the system.
+These data will support the development of policy recommendations that better serve Muslim children, families, and communities.

 Dr. Sharifa Patel is a Postdoctoral Fellow at the Institute of Islamic Studies’ Structural Islamophobia Research Lab (SIRL) at the University of Toronto.
 She holds a PhD in English and Cultural Studies and an MA in Gender Studies and Feminist Research from McMaster University, and an undergraduate degree from the University of Toronto.